Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

-\OurApproach{} requires perfect interventions on the causal variables, in order to disentangle the variables in latent space.
-The perfect interventions are necessary to obtain samples in which the dependencies among the causal variables are broken, as stated in Lemma~\ref{lemma:observation_entanglement_vs_instantaneous_relations} and copied here for completeness: \begin{lemma} A causal variable $C_i$ cannot always be uniquely identified in \NewTRIS{} if $C_i$ has instantaneous parents and no perfect interventions on $C_i$ have been observed. \end{lemma}
+\OurApproach{} requires interventions on the causal variables that remove instantaneous parents, in order to separate the variables in latent space, as stated in Lemma~\ref{lemma:observation_entanglement_vs_instantaneous_relations} and copied here for completeness: \begin{lemma} In \NewTRIS{}, a causal variable $C_i$ cannot be identified up to an invertible transformation $T_i$ that is independent of all other causal variables, if $C_i$ can have instantaneous parents and no \PartPerfIntv{}s on $C_i$ are provided. \end{lemma}

+\begin{proof} To prove this Lemma, consider a causal variable $C_i$ that has $C_j$ as an instantaneous parent.
+The conditional distribution of $C_i$, as defined in \NewTRIS{}, can be written as $p_i(C^{t+1}_i|C^{t+1}_j,S,I^{t+1}_i)$, where $S\subseteq C^t\cup C^{t+1}\setminus\{C^{t+1}_i,C^{t+1}_j\}$, \ie{} any additional parent set without introducing cycles.
+We do not put any constraints on the distribution $p$ and also on the provided interventions, except that we do \textit{not} have the knowledge whether under $I^{t+1}=1$, $C^{t+1}_i$ becomes independent of $C^{t+1}_j$ or not.
+This implies that one must consider the most general form of interventions for $C_i$, \ie{} modeling the distribution $p_i(C^{t+1}_i|C^{t+1}_j,S,I^{t+1}_i=1)$ under interventions with possible unknown independences.
+To keep this result general, we consider an arbitrary observation function $h(C^t,E^t)=X^t$.

+Under this setting, it is sufficient to show that there exist another representation $\hat{C}$ that cannot be distinguished from $C$ solely based on observation triples $\{X^t,X^{t+1},I^{t+1}\}$, and that there exist no invertible function $f$ such that $f(\hat{C}^{t}_i)=C^{t}_i$ for any $t$.
+Note that we exclude a permutation of variables, since the intervention targets $I^{t+1}$ align the two representations.